top-gun/Tesla-PV-charging/README.md

         {% if (PVAMP>6) and (Battery<40) %} {% set PVAMP = 3 %} {% endif %}
         {# Don't start charging under 3A because it's not efficient. #}
         {% if (PVAMP<3) and (Charge==0) %} {% set PVAMP = 0 %} {% endif %}
-        {# Under very high load, like cooking at noon, use throttle.
-Throttle is controlled by an automation #}
-        {% set PVAMP = PVAMP - Throttle %}
         {% if Grid < -300 %} {% set PVAMP = PVAMP + (Grid/230/3) %} {% endif %}
         {% if is_state('input_boolean.tesla_express', 'on') and (Battery>20) %} {% set PVAMP = ((PV + BatteryMaxDischarge + Grid)/230/3) |int %} {% endif %}
         {% if PVAMP>14 %} {% set PVAMP = 14%} {% endif %}